-The proposals map is shown in figure 4 on page 25.
+- 7.7.2 The proposals map is shown in figure 4 below.
 It highlights the sites allocated for housing development, sites allocated for other purposes and the green space to be protected from development.
 It also shows the new settlement/development boundary.
-Figure 5 on page 26 shows the three sites to be developed comprehensively as Tickford Fields Estate.

-Alternatives considered: A full range of sites were considered for allocation through the Plan making process.
+Figure 5 on page 24 shows the three sites to be planned comprehensively as the Tickford Fields Development. - 7.7.3 Alternatives considered: A full range of sites were considered for allocation through the Plan making process.
 These were subject to public consultation and also detailed assessment, which considered their relative suitability.
-17 Two different options for scale of growth were also considered.

-Neighbourhood Plan Policy NP1 allocates sites for housing and NP8 allocates a site for recreation and linear park extension.
+Two different options for scale of growth were also considered. - 7.7.4 Neighbourhood Plan Policy NP1 allocates sites for housing and NP8 allocates a site for recreation and linear park extension.